markos-szczecin/c2pa-thumbs/README.md

 # c2pa-thumbs
-Fetch all thumbs from file with c2pa
+Fetch all thumbnails from the file signed with c2pa.

 ## Installation